Pregnancy Education Companion: week 25

 If you don't want to receive this information, please call (03) 8345 3272 or email patientexperience@thewomens.org.au

-This week we’re including a reminder to look over our Childbirth Education options and book into classes if you are interested in them.
+This week, we’re reminding you to look at our Childbirth Education options and book into classes if interested.

-We are also covering things that you may not have even thought about.
-Things like multiple births (twins or more) or having a premature baby as well as some special services we offer our patients.
+We’re also discussing topics you may not have thought about, like multiple births (twins or more), having a premature baby, and some special services we offer our patients.

 Part 1: Childbirth Education: Reminder to book a program

-If this is your first baby, you have hopefully investigated Childbirth Education options and booked a program.
+If this is your first baby, you’ve hopefully looked into Childbirth Education options and booked a program.

-We covered this in depth in our first week so you can go back to check it if you’re interested.
-You can also check the information available on our Online childbirth education classes webpage which includes links to the booking website.
+We covered this thoroughly in weeks 20 to 21, so you can go back to revisit it if you’re interested.
+You can also visit our webpage on Online childbirth education classes which includes links to the booking site.

-Please remember to choose a program that finishes approximately 4 to 6 weeks before your due date.
+Please remember to choose a program that finishes about 4 to 6 weeks before your due date.

 Alternatively, you may wish to seek a private educator.